 § 8 Use of the blog functions

-(1)You can post public comments on our blog, where we publish various articles on topics related to our activities.
+(1)You can make public comments on our blog, where we publish various posts on topics related to our activities.
 Your comment will be published with your given username at the post.
 We recommend using a pseudonym instead of your real name.
-The specification of user name and e-mail address is required, all other information is voluntary.
+You are required to provide your username and email address, all other information is voluntary.

 § 9 Use of a live support system